The-Marcy-Lab-School/unit-6-assessment/coding-exercises/README.md

 The API also returns an `icon`.
 Set the image on your DOM based on data returned from the API so that is displays the appropriate icon.

-**Step 7 Toggle Between Measurements:**
+**Step 7 Toggle Between Celcius and Fahrenheit**

 Give the user the added functionality of toggling between Celcius and Fahrenheit.
-The WeatherBit API returns temperatures in Celcius by default.
-Here is a helpful formula to use for converting the temperature to Fahrenheit:
-`fahrenheit = ( celsius * 9/5 ) + 32`
+Here is a helpful formula to use for converting the Celcius to Fahrenheit: `fahrenheit = ( celsius * 9/5 ) + 32`

-Add an event listener that toggles between Fahrenheit and Celcius when a user clicks on the current temperature section.
+Add an event listener that toggles between Fahrenheit and Celcius when a user **clicks on the current temperature** section.

 **Step 8: Cleanup and check**